Skip to main content

 Documentation refers to keeping records, knowledge, instructions, and guidelines on a subject or process.
 In organisations, documentation provides a structured way to store and retrieve information of many types, including procedures, specifications, usage instructions, and much more.

-Documentation ensures that information is conveyed accurately and consistently and needs constant revision and review to ensure it is always correct and complete.
+Documentation ensures that information is conveyed accurately and consistently.
+It needs constant revision and review to ensure that it is always correct and complete.

 Types of documentation

 There are various types of documentation that most businesses should have.
 What documentation you keep is often industry-driven.
-For example, in education, you’d be expected to keep previous exam papers, while in healthcare, documentation would include medical records and treatment plans.
+For example, in software, you’d be expected to keep installation guides, while in healthcare, documentation includes medical records and treatment plans.

 Every business needs documentation to improve efficiency, onboard new employees, comply with regulations, or enhance customer support.